-(1) An application for admission to a Bachelor Honours course shall be lodged in accordance with the required procedures and in a form and at a time determined by the Director, Student Experience.
+(1) An application for admission to a Bachelor Honours course shall be lodged in accordance with the required procedures and in a form and at a time determined by the Director, Student Administration Services.
 A late application may be considered in exceptional circumstances and at the discretion of the relevant Head of School.

 (2) An applicant shall seek admission to an Honours degree program as: